AnyBody/anybody-tutorial/Making_things_move/lesson6.md

 since the mid 1980's.
-It is supported by all major Motion Capture System manufacturers, as well as other companies in the Biomechanics, Motion Capture and Animation Industries, and there is a web site and community devoted to its maintenance: [www.c3d.org](http://www.c3d.org/).
+It is supported by all major Motion Capture System manufacturers, as well as other companies in the Biomechanics, Motion Capture and Animation Industries, and there is a web site and community devoted to its maintenance: [c3d.org](https://www.c3d.org/).

 The fact that the format is binary means that you cannot open a C3D file and read it unless you have a special reader.
-There are readers available at the c3d.org website, and most motion capture systems come with software that reads and manipulates C3D files.
+There are readers available at the [c3d.org website](https://www.c3d.org/), and most motion capture systems come with software that reads and manipulates C3D files.

 The fact that the file format is old and also designed to work on just